MetPX/sarracenia/doc/deployment_2018.rst

 ------------------

-The slide below corresponds to deployed data flows in support of Environment Canada, mostly for operational weather forecasting, in place in January 2018.
+The slide below corresponds to deployed daily data flows in support of Environment Canada, mostly for operational weather forecasting, in place in January 2018.

 .. image:: E-services_data-volume_pas.png